syncfusion-content/blazor-docs/blazor/calendar/getting-started-with-web-app.md

 To add **Blazor Calendar** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).

-N> If you select an **Interactive render mode** as `WebAssembly` or `Auto`, you can install the NuGet package in the project any where to add component in Web App.
+If you select an **Interactive render mode** as `WebAssembly` or `Auto`, you can install the NuGet package in the project any where to add component in Web App.

 Alternatively, you can utilize the following package manager command to achieve the same.